HonghuiBao2000/HonghuiBao2000.github.io/_pages/about.md

 ---

-I am a master's student at the School of Computing(SoC), National University of Singapore, and a research intern at [NExT++](https://www.nextcenter.org/), mentored by [Dr. Wenjie WANG](https://wenjiewwj.github.io/) and supervised by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/).
+I am a master student at the School of Computing(SoC), National University of Singapore, and a research intern at [NExT++](https://www.nextcenter.org/), mentored by [Dr. Wenjie WANG](https://wenjiewwj.github.io/) and supervised by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/).
 My research interests include information retrieval, recommendation.

 I received my B.Eng. degree from the College of Computer Science, Sichuan University, in 2023.
 During my undergraduate studies, I was also a student in the [NUS SoC NGNE program](https://www.comp.nus.edu.sg/~ngne/Home.html), supervised by [Prof. Stanley Kok](https://www.comp.nus.edu.sg/~skok/index.html).